Join us for our first live, indoor performance since March! Tickets Now on Sale.

 For any enquiries, please email The Stables box office at firstname.lastname@example.org

 We look forward to welcoming you back to The Stables!

 Introducing The Dime Notes – small band, huge swing!

 The Dime Notes dig back into the blues-drenched sounds of clarinet-driven 1920’s New Orleans jazz, unearthing a repertoire of stomps, blueses and forgotten gems of the era from musicians such as Jelly Roll Morton, Johnny Dodds, and Red Nichols.

 Fronted by Chris Barber’s long-time clarinetist David Horniblow, an established figure on the European jazz stage and American pianist/composer/musicologist and Jelly Roll Morton specialist Andrew Oliver, a recent arrival to the UK, the band is anchored by the unstoppable pulse of London’s knockout rhythm section, guitarist Dave Kelbie, accompanist in Evan Christopher’s Django a la Creole, John Etheridge’s Sweet Chorus, and bassist Louis Thomas, well known across the international scene for his swing and versatility and in demand across many genre boundaries with his huge sound and stylistic versatility.

 The Dime Notes present a fresh take on a timeless style, emphasising the propulsive grooves and sultry melodies which made early jazz revolutionary, controversial, and wildly popular.

-David Horniblow – clarinet Andrew Oliver – piano Dave Kelbie – guitar Louis Thomas - bass
+David Horniblow – clarinet Sam Watts – piano Dave Kelbie – guitar Louis Thomas - bass